learntheoreticalphysics/book/content/quantum-field-theory/chapter-2.md

 ## Canonical quantization

-Now is the time to take our _classical_ field $\phi$ and turn it into a quantum field.
+Now is the time to take our _classical_ field $\phi$ and turn it into a quantum field, a process called **canonical quantization**.
 To start, we first need to solve the Klein-Gordon equation with a [Fourier decomposition](https://ese-msc.github.io/preinduction/edsml/primer/notebooks/c_mathematics/differential_equations/11_pde_fourier.html), which gives the general solution:

 {% math() %}
 \phi(x^\mu) = \int \dfrac{d^3 p}{(2\pi)^32E_p} \left[a(p) e^{i\mathbf{p} \cdot \mathbf{x}} + a^*(p) e^{-i\mathbf{p} \cdot \mathbf{x}}\right]